Categorical Torelli theorems for Gushel-Mukai threefolds: Introduction

-In \cite{kuznetsov2019categorical}, the authors studied GM varieties of arbitrary dimension and proved the Duality Conjecture \cite[Conjecture 3.7]{kuznetsov2018derived} for them, i.e. they showed that the period partner or period dual of a GM variety $X$ shares the same Kuznetsov component $\cA_X$ as $X$.
-Combining the earlier results \cite[Theorem 4.20]{debarre2015gushel} on the birational equivalence of these varieties, this gives a strong evidence to the following conjecture:
+In \cite{kuznetsov2019categorical}, the authors studied GM varieties of arbitrary dimension and proved the Duality Conjecture \cite[Conjecture 3.7]{kuznetsov2018derived} for them, i.e. they showed that the period partner or period dual of a GM variety $X$ shares the same Kuznetsov component $\Ku(X)$ as $X$.
+Combining earlier results \cite[Theorem 4.20]{debarre2015gushel} on the birational equivalence of these varieties, this gives strong evidence for the following conjecture:

-\begin{conjecture}[{\cite[Conjecture 1.7]{kuznetsov2019categorical}}] If $X$ and $X'$ are GM varieties of the same dimension such that there is an equivalence $\Phi:\cA_X\simeq\cA_{X'}$, then $X$ and $X'$ are birationally equivalent. \end{conjecture}
+\begin{conjecture}[{\cite[Conjecture 1.7]{kuznetsov2019categorical}}] If $X$ and $X'$ are GM varieties of the same dimension such that there is an equivalence $\Ku(X)\simeq \Ku(X')$, then $X$ and $X'$ are birationally equivalent. \end{conjecture}

+Thus our result Theorem \ref{intro birational ogm torelli theorem} actually proves Conjecture \ref{conjecture_KP2019} under the assumption that $X$ and $X'$ are both of dimension $3$, ordinary and general.

-By a careful study of Bridgeland moduli spaces of stable objects in the Kuznetsov components $\cA_X$ for not only smooth ordinary GM threefolds, but also special GM threefolds $X$, we can prove Conjecture~\ref{conjecture_KP2019} in dimension three with assumptions on the genericity of the GM threefolds. \begin{theorem}[{Theorem~\ref{theorem_KP_conjecture} and Theorem~\ref{prop_general_preserves}}] \leavevmode \begin{enumerate} \item If $X$ and $X'$ are smooth \emph{general} GM threefolds such that there is an equivalence $\Phi:\cA_X\simeq\cA_{X'}$, then $X$ and $X'$ are birationally equivalent. \item If $X$ and $X'$ are smooth GM threefolds with one of them a \emph{general} ordinary GM threefold such that there is an equivalence $\Phi:\cA_X\simeq\cA_{X'}$, then they are birationally equivalent. \end{enumerate} \end{theorem}
+Moreover, by a careful study of Bridgeland moduli spaces of stable objects in the Kuznetsov components $\cA_X$ for not only smooth ordinary GM threefolds but also special GM threefolds $X$, we can prove that the Kuznetsov component of a general ordinary GM threefold can not be equivalent to the one of a general special GM threefold.
+Therefore, combined with Theorem \ref{intro birational ogm torelli theorem} and \ref{intro sgm torelli}, we have the following improved version of Theorem \ref{intro birational ogm torelli theorem}, which allows threefolds to be either ordinary or special: